Nov 13, 2024 • 7 min read

 November is often Sydney's sunniest month

 November is a great time to visit Sydney.
-It's usually the sunniest month, averaging nearly eight hours of rays per day, with temperatures warm but rarely scorching.
+It's usually the sunniest month, averaging nearly eight hours of sunshine per day, with temperatures warm but rarely scorching.

 December is when it starts to get busy

 Hello, summer!
 Decembers in Sydney are hot and dry, and for the first three weeks, the beaches are not too crowded before the school holidays unleash the masses.
-From Christmas onward, things go crazy.
+From Christmas onward, the city is especially busy.

 Key events: Sydney to Hobart Yacht Race, New Year’s Eve.